2020 Summer Legal Volunteer Opportunities for Law Students and Law Graduates

 • What you require from CCLA for the purpose of your application (e.g. a letter of support, sign off on a project proposal, etc.)

-2. A one page draft of your project proposal (note: only if a project proposal is required as part of your external opportunity application).
+- A one page draft of your project proposal or statement of interest (note: this applies only if a project proposal or statement of interest is required as part of your external opportunity application).

 - Subject line: Please send your application package to: volunteer[at]ccla.org with the subject line: “Summer Legal Volunteer 2019 & External Opportunity”.